argoproj/argo-workflows/docs/scaling.md

 ## Vertically Scaling

-You can scale the controller vertically:
+You can scale the controller vertically in these ways:

 ### Adding Goroutines to Increase Concurrency